meneksece/vio-terraform-aws/README.md

 create_iam_role is to create single or multiple roles with attaching access policies (using arns)

 create_instance_profile is to create instance profile with a role (either existing or non-existing role)

+create_ec2_with_instance_profile is to create ec2 instances with iam instance profile.

 create_user_and_group_attachpolicies is to create user and group and attaching access policies to the group.